adam2am/anti-mouse/less-motion/#features.md

 # Completed already
         #1m #3w #пн #2025 / #2025_01_13 #winter
++ fixed = singleCapsTab now is working nicely but when I doubleCapsTab holding it, it's also sending only 1 shifted key,
+        - but it should send as many shifter key as I want as long as I hold shift in a doublecapsTab mode

-- great, but now when I quit the editing mode (after holding caps) it's registering the release (capslock up) and activating shifted keys for some reason but I want to track only fast taps
++ great, but now when I quit the editing mode (after holding caps) it's registering the release (capslock up) and activating shifted keys for some reason but I want to track only fast taps

-- kinda great now, lil bit of progress but instead of instantly detecting as a shifted key, i want it to turn it on after 1st CapsLockUpReleased because when I just hold Caps->wanna edit faster
++ kinda great now, lil bit of progress but instead of instantly detecting as a shifted key, i want it to turn it on after 1st CapsLockUpReleased because when I just hold Caps->wanna edit faster